-Chestnut-brown or grey-brown moth with broad, round forewings.
-Central cross-band relatively broad in trailing half, with no waist, major indentation or scalloping.
-Single dark dash at wing tip distinctive between similar species Juniper Carpet which has several dark dashes near tip and scalloped central band.
+A Chestnut-brown or grey-brown moth with broad, round forewings.
+The central cross-band is relatively broad in the trailing half of the forewing, with no major indentation or scalloping.
+The single dark dash at the wing tip distinguishes it from similar species such as Juniper Carpet, which has several dark dashes near the tip and a scalloped central band.

 Adults are attracted to light.
 Overwinters as small larvae.
 Larvae occur from September to early June; pupates among leaves or fallen needles of foodplant.

 Flies in July and August in one generation.